 You must have heard those scary traveling stories where the most horrifying things happen to the traveler or those myths regarding the inhabitants of a particular place.
-These myths and stories are common and very stubborn, they refuse to die out even when contrary evidence exists.
+These stories and myths about travelling are common and very stubborn, they refuse to die out even when contrary evidence exists.

 Here are 9 Popular Myths about Travelling – Debunked

 It is highly unlikely for all the countries of the world to speak English.
 With the diverse cultures and languages in the world, you can expect to face some language barriers when traveling.
 Although many countries are English-language-friendly, knowing a little bit of the local language will help you when asking for directions or making purchases.
 It is also a good way to earn bonus points with the locals and get good deals when using taxis or public transportation.

 This is one travel myth that is spread by travelers, the media, and even you.
 First, travelers may spread such stories in a bid to paint their journeys in an audacious light.
 In addition to this, horrifying travel stories are more likely to make headlines all around the world, outshining peaceful and safe travel accounts.
 Between the “daring” travelers and the media, you can quickly hold on to this myth and even spread it.

 Without a doubt, there are certain destinations you should avoid when traveling but the areas you can visit safely far outweighs these ones.
 You should adhere to the local rules and regulations in any location you visit.
 Employ safety strategies to stay safe and avoid danger.
 Make sure to ask locals, hotel staff, and hostel owners for advice and guidance.
 Talk to fellow travelers and travel in groups when necessary.

 Working overseas is possible if you are flexible about work options and job functions.
 Numerous opportunities exist for travelers who want to work.
 Countries like Australia and New Zealand, you can volunteer in exchange for room and board, teach English or become an au pair.
 Plus, there are house-sitting jobs that can take you around the world.